frederikcreemers/frederikcreemers.be/content/posts/how-to-make-your-website-accessible-to-people-who-use-screen-magnifiers.md

 # That's it!

 At least as far as I can see.
 But maybe my view is just too narrow 😊.
 Are you running into similar other issues in this genre?
 Do you have remarks on the points I've covered?
-Please let me know in the comments.
+Please let me know.